-- Child benefit is an allowance (money payment) from the tax authorities to parents (or single/divorced parents) for the children registered as living with them. - Child benefit is income-related.
-This means that if you have low wages, you will receive higher benefit payments; if you earn more money, the benefit amount will be smaller. - Child benefit is paid out on 1 February, 1 May, 1 June and 1 October. - After a child is born, or moves its legal domicile (lögheimili) to Iceland, it can take up to a year or more before the parents will be paid child benefit.
-Payments begin in the year following the birth or move; but they are based on the proportion of the reference year remaining.
-Example: for a child born in the middle of a year, benefit will be paid in the following year at about 50% of the full rate; if the birth is earlier in the year, the proportion will be greater; if it is later, it will be smaller.
-Full benefit, at 100%, will be paid in the third year only. - Refugees can apply for extra payments from the Social Services to cover make up the full amount.
-You must remember that all applications are considered separately and each municipality has its own rules that must be followed when benefit payments are made.
+- Child benefit is an allowance (money payment) from the tax authorities to parents (or single/divorced parents) for the children registered as living with them. - Child benefit is income related.
+This means that if you have low wages, you will receive higher benefit payments; if you earn more money, the benefit amount will be smaller. - Child benefit is paid out 4 times per year, please check the link

+Child benefits | Skatturinn - skattar og gjöld

+- After a child is born or moves to their legal home (lögheimili) in Iceland, a certain time may pass before their parents receive child benefit.
+You can check with the social services office in your home country. - Refugees can apply for extra payments from Social Services to cover make up the full amount.
+You must remember that all applications are considered separately, and each municipality has its own rules that must be followed when benefit payments are made.